boardswarm/boardswarm/boardswarm/README.md

 wait before a next step is done (or the switch be flagged as done).

 A mode can depend on the device being in a specific mode first.
-This can help simplifying the sequence as the device can be assumed to be in a known state (typically off), rather then having to define each sequence such it can be entered from any mode.
+This can help in simplifying the sequence as the device can be assumed to be in a known state (typically off), rather than having to define each sequence such that it can be entered from any mode.

 ```